All students deserve to go to excellent, well-funded schools.

 Policies that base funding on community wealth and ignore the real costs of educating all students hurt everyone, especially students of color, students from families with limited incomes, and students who require additional programs, supports and services.

-Learn more about IDRA’s work to build safe and welcoming schools for all students below.
+Learn more about IDRA’s work to ensure fair school funding for all students below.

 Since its founding, IDRA has worked to make sure schools are funded fairly.
 Unfortunately, we continue to have funding systems that benefit some students more than others.
 Students who live in communities that are able to raise a lot of money through property taxes often have more resources for school buildings, high-quality teachers, counselors and learning materials.
 Their fellow students who live in poorer districts – because of a history of racial segregation and intentionally harmful housing and economic policies – do not have access to the same important resources.